• About

 metric - US cups

-1. First prepare the pears, peel the and cut in half then scoop out the core with a teaspoon.
+• First prepare 3 pears, peel the and cut in half then scoop out the core with a teaspoon.

-2. Place the water in a saucepan with the sugar, ginger, cloves and cinnamon, and heat gently stirring until the sugar dissolves.
+• Place the water in a saucepan with the 100g (3½oz) sugar, 3 slices ginger, 4 cloves and 1 cinnamon stick, and heat gently stirring until the sugar dissolves.

-7. Add the stem ginger and gently fold in, then sift the flour, ginger and cinnamon into the bowl and fold in.
+• Add 100g (3½oz) chopped stem ginger and gently fold in, then sift in 300g (10½oz) flour and 2 teaspoons each of ginger and cinnamon into the bowl and fold in.

-8. Bake for about [timer minutes=60]1 – 1¼ hours or until a skewer inserted into the cake comes out clean.
+• Bake for about 1 – 1¼ hours or until a skewer inserted into the cake comes out clean.
 Cover the top loosely with foil if it begins to get too dark on top.

-10. To make the rum drizzle, sift the icing sugar into a small mixing bowl, then stir in the rum to form a thin icing.
+• To make the rum drizzle, sift 50g (2oz) icing sugar into a small mixing bowl, then stir in 1 tablespoon rum to form a thin icing.

 Nutrition information is calculated using an online nutrition database - is approximate and is meant as a guideline only.